imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 Like a lot of sharp tools in Ruby, Factory Girl is rich with features that are very powerful and expressive.
 But in my opinion, its more advanced features are prone to overuse.
-It's also easy to confuse Factory Girl for a library for creating shared fixtures.
-Neither of these are faults of Factory Girl, rather they are faults in the way we teach testing.
+It's also easy to confuse Factory Girl for a library for creating shared fixtures - Rails already comes with one.
+Neither of these are faults of Factory Girl, rather I believe they are faults in the way we teach testing.

 In summary, don't use Factory Girl to create shared fixtures - if that's the style you like then you may want to consider going back to